Artem-Shapovalov/sea/docs/design.md

 ## Config file

-Config file located at the home directory and named as '.searc'.
+Config file located at the home directory and named as `.searc`.
 It have the simple ini format, and contains settings for the program.

 User may edit it how he want, but the primary way to edit it is the sea interactive mode.

 ## Project file

 Sea no needed scripts itself, but the project still need to store the information about it.
 The project file contains specific information for the project and may override some variables from the global config file if needed.
-The format of this file is simple ini and should have extension '.sea'.
+The format of this file is simple ini and should have extension `.sea`.
 Each directory can contain several project file, but in this case sea would process exactly one file at a time.

 Project file may contain:
 1. Packages required for the project